Bookmark and Share

 Other Questions

-Background Color: The highlighting on every other row in the accrual table is controlled using Conditional Formatting.
+Background Color: The spreadsheet uses conditional formatting to highlight every other row in the accrual table.
 If you need to manually change the background color, you'll need to remove the conditional formatting first.

-Inserting/Deleting Rows: The vacation accrual formulas are set up to allow you to easily insert or delete rows.
+Adding/Inserting/Deleting Rows: The vacation accrual formulas are set up to allow you to easily insert or delete rows.
 You can also extend the accrual table by copying the last row down however many rows you need to.
-If you do that, you'll need to redefine the Print Area.
+If you do that, you'll need to redefine the Print Area by going to View > Page Break Preview.